LuFisto: Independent circuit (1997–present)

-Shimmer Women Athletes (2006–present)
+Shimmer Women Athletes (2006–2021)

-LuFisto debuted in Shimmer Women Athletes on October 24, 2006 in Berwyn, Illinois.
+LuFisto debuted in Shimmer Women Athletes on October 24, 2006, in Berwyn, Illinois.
 She lost her first match to Mercedes Martinez, but came back and won her second match against Allison Danger.
 On July 5, 2008, she returned to Shimmer at the tapings of Volumes 19 and 20, defeating Rain on Volume 19 and losing to Cheerleader Melissa in a match that earned a standing ovation from the audience on Volume 20.
 On October 19, 2008, she teamed with Jennifer Blake as the Suicide Blondes to take part in the Shimmer Tag Team Championship Gauntlet Match.
 They were able to eliminate the Canadian NINJAs of Portia Perez and Nicole Matthews but came up short against The International Home Wrecking Crew of Rain and Jetta.
 As part of Volume 22, LuFisto was able to defeat Wesna Busic in an International Wildcard Dream Match.

 She returned to Shimmer at the tapings of Volume 23, where she defeated the debuting Kellie Skater.
 Later in the night, she lost a rematch to Wesna after interference from her manager Annie Social.
 She came back victorious over Amber O'Neal, but she lost the chance to become Shimmer Champion against MsChif as part of Volume 26.
 On Volume 27, she had a number one contender's match with Amazing Kong, but both of them were counted out so they were both declared #1 contenders.
 As part of the main event of Volume 28, LuFisto lost a three-way elimination match with Amazing Kong and the eventual winner MsChif.